 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 — Lights and Spectacle (@_LEspectacle) May 6, 2017

 For those who haven’t heard, rumors emerged that Kris Jenner and Corey Gamble broke up in March after Jenner decided to take a break in order to “focus on her family and the show,” referring to KUWTK.
-As most Inquistr readers know, Jenner’s reality show with E! is not doing very well since its return for a Season 13.
+As most Inquisitr readers know, Jenner’s reality show with E! is not doing very well since its return for Season 13.

 Not Keeping Up With The Kardashians: Ratings Plummet As E!
 Scrambles To Reinvent Itself https://t.co/ZPcnYCodUq pic.twitter.com/jFfz5sFwWO